Registrations, Online Safety Briefing & Rider Chip Mailout/Pickup

 Can I cancel my registration and receive a refund?

-Please see below Section on Refunds from Event Terms and Conditions.
+Please see below the Section on Refunds from Event Terms and Conditions, accepted during event registration.

 9.1 You accept that there is no refund or exchange on Your entry fees except as required by law and as otherwise specified by O2 Events in these terms.